tarwn/lessthandot-hugo/blogs/content/posts/2012-02-08-it-s-hard-to-be.md

 FROM OrdersBySP;
 ```

-Here&#8217;s a sample of the results.
+Here's a sample of the results.
 As you can see, salesperson 275 has a total of 86 orders.
 Salesperson 277 has 97.

 ![][2]

-We&#8217;re going to add a WHERE clause to the CTE:
+We're going to add a WHERE clause to the CTE:

 sql
 WITH OrdersBySP (SPID, Value, RowNum, CountOrders) AS